 It is possible to use Microsoft Azure Key Vault to encrypt each tenant in your Orchestrator instance with its own unique key.
-Orchestrator uses the Key Vault to store and manage the keys in a safe manner, ensuring better segregation of your data between tenants.
+The Key Vault is used by Orchestrator to store the keys in a safe manner, as well as to manage them, adding a better segregation of data between tenants.

-Orchestrator installed in Automation Suite can take advantage of this feature, but you must connect the Orchestrator app to the internet and Azure Key Vault.
+Orchestrator has to be installed in either Microsoft Azure or on-premise in order to take advantage of this feature, yet the latter requires you to connect the Orchestrator instance to the internet and Azure Key Vault.

 - Your own Microsoft Azure Key Vault

 - A valid SSL certificate for your Orchestrator instance:

 - Private Key Certificate - It needs to be uploaded in App Services > SSL Settings > Private Key Certificates and it needs to be imported on the machine(s) Orchestrator is installed on (the domain where the certificate was generated and installed has to match the domain of the user you run Orchestrator under)

 - Public Key Certificate - It needs to be uploaded in App registration > Settings > Keys > Public Keys

 Encryption keys must not be edited on the Azure Key Vault side by users, such as enabling/disabling secrets or editing the activation and expiration dates.
 If a secret is disabled, data stored by Orchestrator for that tenant can no longer be decrypted.

 To set up the connection between your Azure Key Vault and Orchestrator instances, follow these steps:

 web.configfile of your Orchestrator instance.